Docs

 The setup wizard. `npx crumbtrail` detects your framework, wires in the SDK, and verifies the first event.

-The self hosted server for capture ingest, Express middleware, and the MCP tools your agent calls.
+The Node side of capture: Express middleware, backend span collection, and the MCP tools your agent calls.

 React Native and Expo support for errors, network, navigation, and view tree snapshots.